A Counterintuitive Guide On How To Get Started As A Travel Blogger And Make A Living On The Road

 Introduction to blogging and why travel is still a viable niche

 You’re here for a reason.
-You want to know how to start a travel blog.
+You want to know how to get started as a travel blogger in 2023.
 I get it, I was once where you are today – at the beginning.
 And the beginning is a very exciting place to be.

 As with any industry, travel blogging is a dynamic situation, changes can happen that shift the ground that you thought was solid.
 It’s important to remember that these shifts represent opportunities.

-So, while many will believe travel blogging in 2021 to be a tougher gig than it was in 2011 or 2001 or nineteen ninety-whatever, I’m here to tell you that there’s never been a better time to start a travel blog or any other niche.
+So, while many will believe travel blogging in 2023 to be a tougher gig than it was in 2011 or 2001 or nineteen ninety-whatever, I’m here to tell you that there’s never been a better time get started as a travel blogger or any other niche.

 During the last decade, I’ve started and flipped a travel blog that is so niche that it has become the go-to destination guide for the town that it represents.